 We know that IQ stands for intelligence quotient.
 But what is an intelligence quotient and how do IQ levels work?

-And while understanding what IQ stands for and how the intelligence quotient works is important, it’s also important to keep something else in mind:
+And while understanding what IQ stands for and how the intelligence quotient works are important, it’s also important to keep something else in mind:

 There are many new theories that have begun to emerge in the field of human intelligence.
-It’s become widely acknowledged that the standardized IQ test is limited in their capacity.
+It’s become widely acknowledged that the standardized IQ test is limited in its capacity.

 The IQ test can measure only a few forms of intelligence.
-But today, there are scientists who suggest we actually posses up to nine different types of intelligence.
+But today, there are scientists who suggest we actually possess up to nine different types of intelligence.